davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 So our normal pythagorean theorem is functional for flat space.
 In _flat space_ it's perfectly true that we can use the normal pythagorean theoem.

 Now imagine we have that same right triangle drawn on a sphere.
-We wouldn't be in flat space anymore, if we had a right triangle on the surface of a sphere, we couldn't use pythagoras.
+We wouldn't be in flat space anymore, if we had the same right triangle on the surface of a sphere, we still couldn't use pythagoras.
 So What the **metric tensor** gives us, is a device that **corrects for operating in curved space**.

 So i'm sure you can see how this is going to be valuable when operating in curved space.

 So our $g_{\mu \nu}$ term works in that way, and that's what that term is when looking at the field equations.
 > note that the $\mu \nu$ terms there are just a convention that is often used when talking about spacetime.
+Again, they're just indicators for whatever dimensions you're condidering.

 ## The Christoffel Symbols

-the important thing about tensors is that they represent a relationship between two vectors that's true in all reference frames.
+The important thing about tensors is that they represent a relationship between two vectors that's true in all reference frames.

 let's imagine a tensor $W_{nm}(x) = V_{nm}(x)$

 Here's the problem.
-One thing that will come up pretty quickly when examinig tensors is that the derivatives of tensors don't have the same powerful fixed properties.
+One thing that will come up pretty quickly when examinig tensors is that the derivatives of tensors don't have the same powerful fixed properties that derivatives of vectors do.

+Are the derivatives of tensors the same?

-So the question is when we look at a tensor that was taken with respect to v in the x frame of reference equal the derivative of v with respect to y in the y frame of reference.
+If we look at the derivative of $V$ with respect to $x$ in the $x$ frame of reference, **does that equal** the derivative of $V$ with respect to $y$ in the $y$ frame of reference.

 $$ T_{mn} (x) = \frac{ \partial V_m }{ \partial x^n }(x) $$